sruthi-lingam/video-gen-veo2-final/README.md

 Last Updated: July 10, 2025

 This is a fully interactive web app built to demonstrate how users, specifically children visiting Discovery Place, can generate short AI videos using **Google’s Vertex AI Veo 2 model**.
-Designed with an **iPad interface in mind**, the app offers a fun and simple user experience that invites creativity through both **text** and **drawn image** inputs.
+Designed with an iPad interface in mind, the app offers a fun and simple user experience that invites creativity through both text and drawn image prompts.

 ---

 ## Target Use Case

-This app was designed as a prototype for a **video generation exhibit** at the Discovery Place kids museum.
+This app was designed as a prototype for a video generation exhibit at the Discovery Place kids museum.
 When visitors approach the iPad station, they can:
 - View example videos
 - Get prompt inspiration
 - Create their own AI-generated video using text or a drawing